• Skip to primary navigation

 Definition of self-care

-Before I go further, I would like to define what I mean by self-care.
+Before I go further, I would like to define what self-care means.
 Society would have you believe that self-care is painting your nails while giggling with some friends or reading a magazine once a month by yourself.

 These kinds of self-care articles make me puke a little in my mouth.

-Self-care is an act of loving oneself so that that love can flow out into the world around them.
+Self-care is loving oneself so that that love can flow into the world around them.

 Why is it important to take care of yourself?

 Self-care is a crucial aspect of your health.
 Would you never drink water and expect your body to be okay?
-We know that our bodies require water and in the same way we need to know that our emotional and mental health depend on self-care.
+We know that our bodies require water; in the same way, we must understand that our emotional and mental health depends on self-care.

-Regular self-care helps by giving you a chance to process your life, experiences and feelings.
-Without stopping to do this, you become the person caught in the waves being hit over and over again without getting a chance to catch your breath.
+Regular self-care helps by giving you a chance to process your life, experiences, and feelings.
+Without stopping to do this, you become the person caught in the waves, hit over and over again without getting a chance to catch your breath.

-Self-care is a powerful tool for managing anxiety, depression and many other issues that the pharmaceutical companies would have you believe only comes in a bottle.
+Self-care is a powerful tool for managing anxiety, depression, and many other issues that the pharmaceutical companies would have you believe only come in a bottle.

 Does a one-time remedy cure something forever?
 Usually not.
-That's why self-care needs to be practiced on a consistent basis.
+That's why self-care needs to be practiced consistently.

 That is the very basic reason why self-care is important.
-Beyond that, self-care becomes a space in your life where you heal yourself of past traumas and hurts, where you come to know yourself on a deep level, grow your self-confidence and worth, and gain your inspiration for living life.
+Beyond that, self-care becomes a space in your life where you heal yourself of past traumas and hurts, come to know yourself on a deep level, grow your self-confidence and worth, and gain inspiration for living life.

-It's so all-encompassing that it's hard to try to condense it down in a few sentences.
+It's so all-encompassing that it's hard to condense it in a few sentences.

 Examples of self-care